 Once you’ve deployed your digital marketing plan for your elder law practice, it’s time to determine whether your campaigns have been a success or not.
 This is where website analytics comes in.

-As you can see, the number of visitors your site received isn’t the end-all-be-all of your marketing campaign.
+As you can see, the number of visitors your site receives isn’t the end-all-be-all of your marketing campaign.
 Your goal is to turn these visitors into new clients for your legal services.
 And you’ll only be able to do that if you have the data to analyze at your fingertips.

 You can do this by using Google Analytics and Google Search Console.

 The former helps you make sense of the traffic you’ve generated from your landing pages and content.
-It identifies the top referral sources for traffic, how long have they stayed on your page, and other variables to consider.
+It identifies the top referral sources for traffic, how long they have stayed on your page, and other variables to consider.